BlockTimeWorld/SwapMatic/README.md

 A standards-compliant market information feed to exchanges and trackers should be developed.
 However, most of cyrpto market services support Uniswap already, so for them is it a very small step to use SwapMatic as an information source.

 ## Contributions
 If you want to contribute SwapMatic financially (server costs, the value of admin's time), feel free to donate anything - your tokens, Matic, ETH - in address `0x207Bb29D5D4BB9C3eDE0747306A1fAD6fD8567E2` in Mainnet or Matic Network.
-I may send you back some MISP as a thank-you note!

-SwapMatic does not have full-time development resources, so anything and everything that will be done or published is by volunteer basis.
+SwapMatic does not have full-time development resources, so anything and everything is by volunteer basis.
 Any substantial new development requires more than an idea and request - in other words, find a skilled developer or team and get it done yourself.

 ## Channels
 - **Discord:** Discussions on development will take place in https://discord.gg/k7NB4wc channel on Discord.